gzalles/ambisonics-z-array/README.md

 ## Why

 Ambisonic hardware is extremely expensive and hard to come by.
-MEMS capsules are cool because they have great part-to-part consistency.
-Over the years their SNR and frequency response have improved drastically.
+MEMS capsules are cool because they have great part-to-part consistency making calibration perhaps *less important*.

+Over the years MEMS capsule's SNR and frequency response have improved drastically.
 With a little bit of processing before encoding we can get a decent ambisonic recording that's made from parts costing around $50.

 The size of these capsules also make it possible to theoretically achieve distortion free pressure gradients well above 20kHz.

+Their low-end frequency response only falls flat (being intentionally snarky) below 75Hz.
+They also experience resonance above 10kHz but both of these can be mitigated with an FIR filter.
+The SNR of one ICS-40720 is 70dB.
+I don't have PCB design experience (my friend Charlie Mydlarz from NYU made these) but you can make the PCB for the ICS-40730 those have 74dB SNR.

+The response is omni (on both of these) but the plots I've gathered show the model induces cardioid-like responses at various frequencies.
+These new designs are better than the old ones (different repo [NYU]) since the back is closed.
+Preliminary listening tests also show that the systems "work" which was not surprising considering our past experience.

 ## What